Campus Active Directory

-The cost of the CampusAD service is $2 per account per month.
-Through joining the CampusAD domain, units can more easily collaborate with others by securely sharing resources with other CampusAD users.
+CampusAD is centrally provided.
+Beginning May 2015, departments are no longer billed for these services.
+Through joining the CampusAD domain, units may collaborate with others by securely sharing resources with other CampusAD users.

-Units, colleges, and departments who choose to adopt CampusAD for their Active Directory services to have the ability to manage their own organization unit (OU).
+Units, colleges, and departments who choose to adopt CampusAD for their Active Directory services have the ability to manage their own organization unit (OU).

 IT Services uses the Quest ActiveRoles Server (ARS) software for management of OUs offers this tool as part of the CampusAD service.